-- Student must have a CGPA of 3.0 or higher. - Student must have completed at least 25% of their program. - Exceptions may be granted by the Student Services Director and Education Director.
+- · Student must have a CGPA of 3.0 or higher. - Student must have completed at least 25% of their program.

 Withdrawals

 Students who voluntarily decide not to continue their education at UTI will be considered withdrawn from school as of: